ChrstphrHll/npc_gen/students/Ungris Riluaneth.md

 ---
 ### Description
 - 5th year Dragonborn Cleric in Treskal
-- frills, Deep Blue eyes, and red skin
+- short spines, Deep Blue eyes, and red skin
 - Is Sincere and Cruel, and has Beauty as their ideal

 ### Organizations